MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnect-get-started-custom.md

 Single Sign On option | Description |
 ------------- | ------------- |
 Password Sync | Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
 The users passwords are synchronized to Azure AD as a password hash and authentication occurs in the cloud.
 See [Password synchronization](active-directory-aadconnectsync-implement-password-synchronization.md) for more information. |
 Federation with AD FS | Users are able to sign in to Microsoft cloud services, such as Office 365, using the same password they use in their on-premises network.
-The users are redirected to their on-premises AD FS instance for sign-in and authentication is done on-premises. |
+The users are redirected to their on-premises AD FS instance to sign in and authentication occurs on-premises. |
 Do not configure | Neither feature is installed and configured.
 Choose this option if you already have a 3rd party federation server or another existing solution in place. |

 ## Connect to Azure AD